yijiano/tp/docs/UserGuide.md

 ---
 ### Editing Existing Item: 'edit'

-Edits the quantity of an existing item entry in the inventory.
+The `edit` command is used to update the quantity of an existing item entry in the inventory.
+The behavior of this command depends on whether the item has an associated expiry date.

 **Format**: `edit NAME QUANTITY (EXPIRY_DATE)`

-- Edits the items with specified `NAME` to have quantity `QUANTITY`.
-- Edit can be called with an optional expiry date.
-If no expiry date is supplied, it will attempt to edit the item entry with no expiry date.
+- `NAME`: The name of the item you wish to edit.
+- `QUANTITY`: The new quantity to update for the specified item.
+- `EXPIRY_DATE`: An optional parameter in the `YYYY-MM-DD` format that must be provided if the item has an expiry date.

+**Command Behavior**:

+- Editing Items Without an Expiry Date:
+  - If an item does not have an expiry date, you can edit it using only the `NAME` and `QUANTITY`.
+  - Example: `edit NAME QUANTITY`
+- Editing Items With an Expiry Date:
+  - If an item has an expiry date, you must specify the `EXPIRY_DATE` to edit the correct entry.
+  - If you attempt to edit an item with an expiry date but do not provide the `EXPIRY_DATE`, the system will return an "Item not found" error.
+  - Example: `edit NAME QUANTITY EXPIRY_DATE`
+- Handling Errors:
+  - If the specified item does not exist in the inventory, or the provided details do not match an existing entry, the system will return an "Item not found" error.

-**Sample Output**
+**Sample Output**:

 - `> edit Panadol 20`